To gear up, put on your exposure suit, weights, mask, and fins.

 - This familiarizes you with your weighting and buoyancy characteristics.

-- This will also make buoyancy easier to understand as you are wearing consistent exposure protection.
+- This will also make buoyancy easier to master as you are wearing consistent exposure protection.

 - It will also help you to understand the different weighting requirements between fresh water and salt water.